 FSA109 – 40.00 Hours

 Clandestine burial sites and scattered human remains pose serious issues for criminal investigators.
 This course is designed for those responsible for death investigations, including cold case death investigations dealing with skeletal remains.
 Participants will be introduced to the field of forensic anthropology and receive instruction in the recovery and analysis of human remains.
-Students will have the unique opportunity to excavate a cadaver while at the body farm at Texas State’s Freeman Ranch.
+Participants will have the unique opportunity to excavate a cadaver while at the body farm at Texas State’s Freeman Ranch.
 Course instruction is through lecture, case review, and field application.

 This course meets Texas Commission on Law Enforcement (TCOLE) requirements Texas Forensic Science Academy Skeletal Death Investigation Course #40060.